DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 ## The STM8S
 I'm going to use the STM8S003F3P6, a value line 8-bit microcontroller with the following specs:
-- 8 KB of flash memory
+- 8 KByte of flash memory
-- 1 KB of RAM
+- 1 KByte of RAM
-- 128 KB of EEPROM
+- 128 Bytes of EEPROM
 - Hardware I2C, UART & SPI
 - 10 bit ADC
 - 16 GPIOs